The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Factors affecting satellite disruption

 such that e.g. an orbit with a single pericentric passage is considered to be half complete.
 Note that we consider the entire time interval between accretion and disruption (for disrupted satellites) or present-day (for surviving satellites) in these measurements.

 \paragraph*{Impact on disruption fractions:} In Fig.~\ref{fig:SurvivalVsPericentre}, we show the distribution of pericentric distances for satellites at two epochs, $z=1.0$ and $z=0.3$.
 The left and middle panels show the distribution for surviving and disrupted satellites (separately for low- and high-mass ones), while the right panel shows all satellites.
-The left and middle panels show that the surviving and disrupted satellites have markedly different distributions of pericentric distance, which indicates that this is an important contributing factor that determines whether satellites are disrupted.
-We find similar differences in the distributions of orbital periods and numbers of orbits, and marginal effects from orbital eccentricity and apocentric distance (not shown for brevity).
-Disrupted satellites have substantially smaller pericentric distances, shorter orbital periods, undergo a greater number of orbits and are on marginally more eccentric (radial) orbits with larger apocentric distances than surviving satellites.
+The left and middle panels show that the surviving and disrupted satellites have markedly different distributions of pericentric distance.
+(KS tests indicate the distributions are different with at least 95\% confidence in nearly all cases except for the \tng{} high-mass satellites where the sample sizes are too small.)
+This indicates that pericentric distance is an important contributing factor in determining whether satellites are disrupted.
+We find similar differences in the distributions of orbital periods and apocentric distance (with $>99$ and $>95$\% confidence respectively in most cases), but no effects from orbital eccentricity and number of orbits (only the results for pericentric distance are shown for brevity).
+Disrupted satellites have substantially smaller pericentric distances, shorter orbital periods and are on marginally more eccentric (radial) orbits than surviving satellites.
 It should be noted that that several of these properties are correlated with each other, e.g. $d_{\rm apo}$ and $P_{\rm orb}$ are strongly correlated with each other, while there is a strong anti-correlation between $n_{\rm orbits}$ and both $d_{\rm apo}$ and $P_{\rm orb}$ -- i.e. longer orbital periods require larger apocentric distances and satellites with long orbital periods undergo fewer orbits, as expected.
 Similarly, $\epsilon$ is correlated with $P_{\rm orb}$ and anti-correlated with $d_{\rm peri}$ -- i.e. satellites on radial orbits have longer orbital periods and smaller pericentric distances, although with considerable scatter.
+It should also be noted that the pericentric distances shown here are relatively small; this is because we use the minimum pericentric distance (note that this still requires a true pericentric passage and is not simply the minimum distance ever reached).
+We have examined the same results when considering the distance of the first pericentric passage instead and find that while the distances are larger, the trends discussed above remain unchanged.